-Beef cattle operations seeking full VBP+ program recognition undergo an on-site validation audit, which is a review of all the "Must Do" practices by a qualified third party auditor.
-Upon successful completion of an audit and any possible corrective actions, a producer will become Registered with the VBP+ program.
-To maintain Registration status, a producer or feedlot operation submits either a sample of records or a self-declaration checklist each year to the provincial delivery agent.
+Beef cattle operations seeking full VBP+ program certification undergo an on-site validation audit, which is a review of all the "Must Do" practices by a qualified third party auditor.
+Upon successful completion of an audit and any possible corrective actions, a producer will become certified with the VBP+ program.
+To maintain certified status, a producer or feedlot operation submits either a sample of records or a self-declaration checklist each year to the provincial delivery agent.
 The VBP+ provincial coordinator will review and confirm whether program outcomes are met.